zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

       1686       2384        100       1500        255        399          0
 ```

-Here we have 2384 CPU cycles per 100 `RDTSC` instructions which means approximately 24 cycles per instruction.
+Here we have 2384 CPU cycles per 100 `RDTSC` instructions which mean approximately 24 cycles per instruction.

 **Summary**